yjhjaja/collaboration-and-competition/README.md

 We use the Deep Deterministic Policy Gradients (DDPG) algorithm.

 Follow the instructions below to explore the environment.
-One only needs to run the notebook, and most other files in the folder are either inputs (model.py, ddpg_agent.py, the Tennis environment) or outputs (the .pth files and unity-environment.log).
+One essentially only needs to run the notebook, and most other files in the folder are either inputs (model.py, ddpg_agent.py, the Tennis environment) or outputs (the .pth files and unity-environment.log).

 ## Step 1: Activate the Environment